gnudrew/MotionDetector-openCV-bokeh/README.md

 ### Packages used:
 > *cv2*, *pandas*, *bokeh*

+### Credit:
+The code in the initial commit is written by Ardit Sulce.
+The code in the following commits is my own, unless noted otherwise.

 ### To run the app:
 To run with times saved to .csv but no plot:
 * Connect video capture device, such as webcam
 * Open CLI in this directory
 * Enter `py motion_detector.py`